Tulip-Dev/tulip/doc/user/workspace.rst

 * *View Setup*:

   .. image:: _images/i_parallel_main_rightclick.png
-    :width: 500

-  * *Layout Type*: choose between the classic layout, where the axis are disposed in parallel, and the circular layout, where the axis are spread regularly over the radius of a circle.
+  * *Layout type*: choose between the classic layout, where the axis are disposed in parallel, and the circular layout, where the axis are spread regularly over the radius of a circle.
-  * *Lines Type*: switch between the classic straight lines and the curved Catmull-Rom Spline.
+  * *Lines type*: switch between the classic straight lines and the curved Catmull-Rom Spline.
-  * *Lines Thickness*: proposed to map the lines to the viewSize property or use a standard thin line.
+  * *Lines thickness*: proposed to map the lines to the viewSize property or use a standard thin line.

 * *Options*: the sole option *Tooltips* allows to display directly some information like the id of the hovered node.

 When you perform a right click on one of the axis, Tulip proposes to either *Remove  [the] axis* or to enter a configuration panel:

 .. image:: _images/i_parallel_main_axis_conf.png
-    :width: 300

 Here you will be able to specify, among others, the number of tick marks, the axis order and the use of a logarithm scale.